yeshancqcq/synthetic_svz/README.md

 2. The terminal probability of keeping a record at 180 ka.
 You can change it between 0 and 1.
 3. Number of runs in the Monte Carlo Simulation.
 4. Mean number of volcanic events per 1000 years during glacial periods (background noise of the data).
+5. The standard deviation that defines the normal distribution of number of events at each time period to generate the uncertanty of the background noise.
-5. Mean number of volcanic events per 1000 years during deglaciation periods (peaks)
+6. Mean number of volcanic events per 1000 years during deglaciation periods (peaks)

-Potential options that could be added:
-1. Standard deviation for generating the background and peak
+7. The standard deviation that defines the normal distribution of number of events at each time period to generate the uncertanty of the signals.
+8. Uncertainty of the argon dating.
-2. Manually define deglaciation periods (current: 123 - 127 ka and 14 - 18 ka)
+9. Manually define deglaciation periods (Recommended: 123 - 127 ka and 14 - 18 ka)
+10. Whether to add the secondary signal following major signals (as observed in real-world data)
+11. The gap between major signals and corresponding secondary signals (recommended: 5 ka).

 Please install stringdist and ggplot2 before running it.